KROIA/CmakeLibCreator/README.md

 The application accesses my repository with the template in order to always be able to use the latest changes.

 Not happy with my template?
-No problem, you can specify in the application from which repository the templates should be downloaded.
+No problem, you can specify from which repository the templates should be downloaded.

 ### Features
 - Create a new cmake library project